 There are articles explaining the benefits of gratitude journaling all over the internet.
 Well, the radical self-love tip is the same as that, except you're turning your gratitude inward.

 We're not allowing other people to use us and take us for granted anymore.
 And we're damn sure not accepting that behavior from ourselves.

 When you're writing gratitude lists about the beautiful things you have and appreciate in your life, add some things that you appreciate about yourself too.

 For example, I'm grateful to myself every Sunday for prepping healthy meals and snacks for me to eat throughout the week.

-While you're practicing radical-self love, you will be faced with many challenges.
+While you're practicing radical self-love, you will be faced with many challenges.
 You will have to figure out how to navigate through fears and traumas that you didn't even know you had buried deep within you.

 You might feel like you're losing yourself and you'll have bouts of emotional exhaustion.
 Trust me, I know.
-This is your chance to truly free yourself and life your life by your own rules though.
+This is your chance to truly free yourself and live your life by your own rules though.